Achilles Tendinopathy

 I’ve been diagnosed with Achilles tendinopathy what can I do?

-g through your Achilles tendon.
+We generally split the treatment into four phases.
+First we calm things down!
+Strategies to help with the pain include medication, massage, heat or ice and reducing the loads going through your Achilles tendon.
 Recovery and rebuilding then involve progressively loading the Achilles and strengthening your calf muscles.
 Calf raises are always a great starting point!
 Finally a return to sport or higher levels of activities, this is typically would involve exercise specific to your activity of choice.

 Unfortunately recovery from Achilles tendinopathy can be frustrating and take a long time.
 For most people recovery can take anywhere from 3 to 12 months.